Answering "Describe Yourself" In A Job Interview

 Examples to answering “Describe yourself.”

 “I have always been a team player and love to collaborate with others when working on a project.
 In my previous job, I had to work in a group of eight members for a project.
-Though not much of acquaintances at the beginning, we soon found ourselves in sync with each other with me leading the group.
-With this new found synergy, we were able to work faster and completed the project in three weeks which was scheduled for four weeks.”
+Though not much of acquaintances initially, we soon found ourselves in sync with each other, with me leading the group.
+With this newfound synergy, we were able to work faster and completed the project in three weeks, which was scheduled for four weeks.”

 - Citation of right qualities (team player, collaborate with others, leading the group)